boxcar/boxcar-cordova-plugin/README.md

 * `androidSenderID` - (required, android only) - Project number
   assigned to your application in Google Developers Console
 * `richUrlBase` - (required) - Url of server where html content of received pushes are available
+* `icon` - (optional, android only) - ID of android resource placed in `res/drawable/` with icon that can be used to display in your notifications
+* `iconColor` - (optional, android only) - Color of notification icon background specified as `#RRGGBB`

 ## `Boxcar.registerDevice()`